The Collapse of Iran’s Regime May Mark the End of Syria’s Role as an ‘Open Arena for Conflict’ - The Media Line

 Support The Media Line.
 Save democracy.

-The sense of relief expressed by a broad spectrum of Syrians regarding the strikes against Iran was not surprising.
+Public expressions of relief from a broad spectrum of Syrians regarding the strikes against Iran were not surprising.
 Many believe that what is happening carries dimensions beyond direct military confrontation and is closely tied to the memory of war and painful personal experiences.

 What is happening today may ease the intensity of the conflicts that have affected Syria